-The Elderly and Disabled Refund Payment provides a partial refund of property taxes, or the equivalent in rent, paid by Denver residents who are 65 years of age or older and are income limited or receiving Social Security Disability Income (SSDI)/be totally disabled.
+The Elderly and Disabled Property Tax Refund provides a partial refund of property taxes, or the equivalent in rent, paid by Denver residents who are 65 years of age or older and are income limited or receiving Social Security Disability Income (SSDI)/be totally disabled.
 This refund is a gift and, therefore, there is no lien attached to the property.

 Who Qualifies and What Are the Restrictions?

 To be eligible for the refund, you must either be a senior aged 65 or above or disabled.
 If you are a senior aged 65 or older, you must meet the income limits, have owned or rented your home, and have resided in Denver the entire year.
 If you are disabled, you must have owned or rented your home and been unable to engage in any substantial, gainful activity by reason of physical or mental impairment, determined within a reasonable degree of medical certainty, and receive benefit payment under any bonafide plan of a public or private agency providing total disability.

 Income for 2016 eligibility year on the application must not exceed $15,900 for single persons or $23,100 for couples.